dimanikulin/fva/FVADocMD/MULTIMEDIAORGANIZERS.md

 * they shall be able to suggest ways to solve inconsistency and absence.

 ## Multimedia Organizer approaches to create folder structure
-&nbsp;&nbsp;&nbsp; The goal is to prevent duplicate photos from being stored in the same folder.
+The goal is to prevent duplicate photos from being stored in the same folder.
 In order to construct subfolders based on the number of photographers or cameras, the folder name may be something like Date Shoot-Type Event Name; it could also contain a location or any other information the user desires.